Preparing for the transition from IBOR to risk free rates.

 A spread adjustment corresponding to the median of the historical daily difference between IBOR and the compounded in arrears RFR, as observed over a 5-year period.

 This historical spread adjustment is necessary to compensate for the difference between the IBOR and the compounded RFR, in order to avoid value transfers between counterparties.
-The calculation of these fixed spread adjustments was done by Bloomberg, and the amounts are available under: https://assets.bbhub.io/professional/sites/10/IBOR-Fallbacks-LIBOR-Cessation_Announcement_20210305.pdf
+The calculation of these fixed spread adjustments was done by Bloomberg and their levels are available under: https://assets.bbhub.io/professional/sites/10/IBOR-Fallbacks-LIBOR-Cessation_Announcement_20210305.pdf

 As a practical matter, Bloomberg has been selected to publish the value of the ISDA fallbacks for each IBOR and maturity.
 Bloomberg and ISDA announced on 21 July 2020 that Bloomberg has begun calculating and publishing fallbacks that ISDA intends to implement for certain key interbank offered rates (IBORs).

-From 25 January 2021 onwards, this ISDA mechanism will apply both to the new transactions (via the ISDA IBOR Supplement) and to the legacy agreements (via the ISDA IBOR Protocol, if both parties have adhered to it) governed by the ISDA Definitions.
+From 25 January 2021 onwards, this ISDA fallback mechanism applies both to new ISDA transactions (unless specifically excluded) and to legacy transactions governed by the ISDA definitions if both parties have adhreed to the ISDA IBOR Protocol.

 Further information on the ISDA fallback mechanism is available under: